famsf/insights/src/la-prose.md

           text: "<p>Delaunay-Terk (1885-1979) was born in the Ukraine and raised in St. Petersburg.
 She moved to Paris in 1905.
 In 1910 she married Robert Delaunay, an artist known for his bold use of color and abstract form.
-The Delaunays were exemplars of “Orphism,” as Apollinaire had called it, their work infusing Cubism with dynamic light and color.
+The Delaunays were exemplars of “Orphism,” as the poet Guillaume Apollinaire had called it, their work infusing Cubism with dynamic light and color.
 In addition to painting, Delaunay-Terk’s practice encompassed textile and fashion design, bookbinding, furniture design, and set